Twilight of the Cockroaches: Plot

 Before Naomi can finish her vows, the wedding is disrupted by Momoko, who attacks and kills many of them.
 Naomi, Ichiro, and the rest of the roaches escape.
 During the funeral, Sage tells everyone that he will discuss this unprovoked attack with Saito.
 The next day, however, he is found dead, pinned to a dart board.
 Meanwhile, Momoko and Saito start mass exterminating the roaches.
 The Hosino roaches, having not encountered this in several generations, are taken by surprise and many are killed.
-Meanwhile, Naomi reveals to her grandfather that she is pregnant, but doesn't know if the litter is Ichiro's or Hans', with Naomi believing it to be the latter.
-Her grandfather tells her it is likely a mix of both.
-Meanwhile Ichiro learns from two of the elderly roaches that everything he and the other roaches were told about the Hosino was a lie made up by Sage and that Saito only tolerated the roaches because he didn't have any motivation to get rid of them after his wife and children left him.
+Meanwhile, Naomi reveals to her grandfather that she is pregnant, but does not know if the litter is Ichiro's or Hans', with Naomi believing it to be the latter.
+Her grandfather tells her that it is likely a mix of both.
+Meanwhile Ichiro learns from two of the elderly roaches that everything he and the other roaches were told about the Hosino was a lie made up by Sage and that Saito only tolerated the roaches because he did not have any motivation to get rid of them after his wife and children left him.
 They also reveal that the reason Sage lied about the war was because he did not know the truth, having hidden in the cellar during the war, and had never met Saito before his wife left him.

 The elderly roaches, who remember a time before peace, teach the rest how to forage and steal dropped food, but the roaches grow hungry.
 Eventually, Hans's tribe arrives, intending to invade, but after learning that the Hosino tribe no longer has any food, agrees to help them.
 In addition, both Ichiro and Hans, knowing that the other loves Naomi, agree to settle things like men after the battle is over.
 They set out to drive out the humans using their superior numbers.
 In response, Saito and Momoko resolve to kill all the roaches at once, setting off many bug bombs and spraying them all around the apartment.
 The leader of Hans' tribe tells him to escape, as it is believed Hans is the savior of the tribe.
-However, as he flees, Hans is killed by a falling book dropped by Momoko.
+As he flees, however, Hans is killed by a falling book dropped by Momoko.

 Naomi and Ichiro are some of the few survivors of the onslaught.
 Naomi receives a vision of her late grandmother, who tells Naomi that she is immune to the insecticides and that she will pass this to her children.
 Naomi tells Ichiro to escape and meet her at a nearby shrine (actually a toy abandoned in the apartment yard complex), where they will start a new life away from humans.
-As they escape, Naomi is seemingly killed with insecticides and Ichiro, though he manages to begin flying, is gruesomely shot to death with an air rifle.
+As they escape, Naomi is seemingly killed with insecticides and Ichiro, though he manages to begin flying, is shot to death with an air rifle.